Back to Top

 Any carrier with an established MCTD account and a Trucking Online PIN can sign up for Direct Payment by providing their checking or savings account and routing number for an account in any bank registered in the United States.
 Banks need 7-10 days to complete their verification process the first time an account is established.
 But then Direct Payment is available 24 hours a day, 7 days a week, just like all Trucking Online services.

 Usage of both Direct Payment and Direct Deposit has grown substantially in recent years.
-Surveys reveal that two of three American workers (66%) use Direct Deposit to receive their paychecks.
+Surveys reveal that two out of three American workers (66%) use Direct Deposit to receive their paychecks.
 More than half of households use Direct Payment for one or more recurring payments.

 In the banking industry, Direct Payment and Direct Deposit are known as Automated Clearing House (ACH) products.
 According to the Electronic Payments Association, a not-for-profit association that oversees the ACH Network, a total of 20.2 billion ACH payments were made in 2011.
 That activity includes Internet debit payments, e-checks, business-to-business payments, and federal government payments.